Hong Kong Exchange to Launch New Futures Products on MSCI Taiwan 25/50 Index

 21st August 2020 | Hong Kong

-Hong Kong Exchange (HKEX) will be launching new futures products on the MSCI Taiwan 25/50 index on 28th September 2020.
+Hong Kong Exchanges and Clearing (HKEX) will be launching new futures products on the MSCI Taiwan 25/50 index on 28th September 2020.

 ” Hong Kong Exchange Launches New MSCI Taiwan 25/50 Index Futures “